Prostatitis

 • Prostate massage except possibly in acute bacterial prostatitis

 Diagnosis of type I, II, or III prostatitis is suspected clinically.
 Similar symptoms can result from urethritis, perirectal abscess, or urinary tract infection.
-Examination is helpful diagnostically only in acute bacterial prostatitis.
+Palpation of the prostate on digital rectal examination is helpful diagnostically only in type 1 (acute bacterial prostatitis).
+However, rectal examination in patients with types II, III, or IV may reveal increased rectal tone with an inability to relax the anal sphincter.
+In these patients, pressure on the perineum may elicit tenderness and pain.

 Febrile patients with typical symptoms and signs of acute bacterial prostatitis usually have white blood cells and bacteria in a midstream urine sample.
 Prostate massage to obtain a postmassage urine sample is thought to be unnecessary and possibly dangerous in these patients (although danger remains unproved) because bacteremia can be induced.
 For the same reason, rectal examination should be done gently.
 Blood cultures should be obtained in patients who have fever and severe weakness, confusion, disorientation, hypotension, or cool extremities.
 For patients without these findings, urine samples before and after massage are adequate for diagnosis.

-For patients with acute or chronic bacterial prostatitis who do not respond favorably to antibiotics, transrectal ultrasonography and sometimes cystoscopy may be necessary to rule out prostatic abscess or destruction and inflammation of the seminal vesicles.
+For patients with acute or chronic bacterial prostatitis who do not respond favorably to antibiotics, transrectal ultrasound, contrast-enhanced pelvic computed tomography (CT), and sometimes cystoscopy may be necessary to exclude prostate abscess or destruction and inflammation of the seminal vesicles.

 For patients with types II, III, and IV (nonacute prostatitis) disease, additional tests that can be considered are cystoscopy and urine cytology (if hematuria is also present) and urodynamic measurements (if there is suspicion of neurologic abnormalities or detrusor-sphincter dyssynergia).